 Gallstones may cause pain.
 Pain develops when the stones pass from the gallbladder into the cystic duct, common bile duct, or ampulla of Vater and block the duct.
 Then the gallbladder swells, causing pain called biliary colic.
 The pain is felt in the upper abdomen, usually on the right side under the ribs.
 Sometimes the location is hard to pinpoint, particularly for people with diabetes and older people.
 The pain typically increases in intensity over 15 minutes to an hour and remains steady for up to 12 hours.
 The pain is usually severe enough to send people to the emergency department for relief.
 Once the pain begins to resolve, it does so over 30 to 90 minutes, leaving a dull ache.
 People often feel nauseated and vomit.

 Eating a heavy meal can trigger biliary colic whether people eat fatty foods or not.
 Gallstones do not cause belching or bloating.
-Nausea occurs only when biliary colic occurs.

 Although most episodes of biliary colic resolve spontaneously, pain returns in 20 to 40% of people each year, and complications may develop.
 Between episodes, people feel well.